-Service Management, Supply Chain Management - Master of Science Programme (120 credits)
+Service Management, Supply Chain Management - Master of Science programme

-Graduates from this programme will work as project leaders, managers of supply chain departments and logistic departments as well as consultants in different organisations, including hospitals and public sector organisations.
-Graduates are also qualified to perform research projects in and around logistic and supply chain companies and organisations.
+Graduates from this programme will work as project leaders, senior managers as well as consultants and analysts in different organisations.
+You are also qualified to perform research projects across a wide spectrum of logistic and supply chain companies and organisations.